a-kulkarn/period_graph/README.md

 3) Run `./make`

 ## Associated article
-This software originated as an accompaniment to the article `article-name`.
-It can be found at `link`.
-The version of the software on the release date of the article is available on the `branch-name` branch.
+This software originated as an accompaniment to the article `Deep Learning Gauss-Manin Connections`.
+It can be found at `https://arxiv.org/abs/2007.13786`.
+The version of the software on the release date of the article is available on the `article` branch.

-We have made the associated dataset is available at: https://www.dropbox.com/sh/a9dq3wa6dr61ahf/AADfn1L1QYZ5-ajDUrxISsnBa?dl=0
+We have made the associated dataset available [here](https://www.dropbox.com/sh/a9dq3wa6dr61ahf/AADfn1L1QYZ5-ajDUrxISsnBa?dl=0)

 Its contents are:
 - A magma readable list of tuples, consisting of